Create And Sell Your Own Ebooks By Mastering Six Aspects: Planning, Writing, Designing, Protecting, Pricing And Promotion

 4. Protecting Your Ebook

 If you’re distributing free downloadable ebooks it doesn’t matter, but if you’re trying to sell ebooks, theft and piracy are huge problems.
-There have been all manner of solutions suggested – ranging from software locks, specialized hardware for reading ebooks, changing the laws, and naming and shaming ebook thieves on the social media.
+There have been all manner of ebook protection solutions suggested – ranging from software locks, specialized hardware for reading ebooks, changing the laws, and naming and shaming ebook thieves on the social media.